TobyCeballos/odin_docs/docs/transactions/discount-accounting.md

 Amount or Percent is set the Discounted Amount will be shown.

 ::: tip Setting Discounted Amount
-You can directly set the Discounted Amount, Frappe Books will automatically calculate the item rate.
+You can directly set the Discounted Amount, OdinPOS will automatically calculate the item rate.
 :::